AI Infrastructure Sovereignty: Introduction

+This tutorial provides a cross-layer view of AI infrastructure sovereignty grounded in engineering practice.
+It is intended as a system-level synthesis for researchers, operators, and policymakers.
+It brings together two areas that have often been treated separately: discussions of AI sovereignty focused on data and regulation, and work on AI infrastructure focused on scaling and efficiency.
+The central argument is that sovereignty in the AI era depends on the ability to observe, control, and optimize physical infrastructure under real constraints.

-This work is structured as follows.
-Section 2 examines how AI workloads translate into physical infrastructure constraints; Section 3 analyzes AI-oriented data centers and sustainability limits; Section 4 discusses the role of optical networks in defining the reach and boundaries of sovereign AI; Sections 5 and 6 introduce telemetry, agentic AI, and digital twins as the foundation for operational control; and Sections 7 and 8 present a reference architecture and discuss sustainability-aware automation and policy implications.
+The rest of the paper is organized as follows.
+Section~2 shows how AI workloads translate into physical infrastructure constraints.
+Section~3 examines data centers and the sustainability limits that shape deployment.
+Section~4 analyzes optical networks and their role in defining latency, capacity, and control boundaries.
+Sections~5 and~6 introduce telemetry, agentic AI, and digital twins as the operational foundation.
+Section~7 presents a reference architecture, and Section~8 discusses sustainability-aware automation and its policy implications.